benfrankel/tiny_bail/README.md

 Bailing is an error-handling pattern that takes the middle path between `unwrap` and `?`:
 - Compared to `unwrap`: Bail will `return`, `continue`, or `break` instead of panicking.
-- Compared to `?`: Bail will log or ignore the error instead of propagating it.
+- Compared to `?`: Bail will log or quietly discard the error instead of propagating it.

 The middle path avoids unwanted panics without the ergonomic challenges of propagating errors with `?`.